 7. Figure Out How Foods Feel.

 At the age of 38, I finally solidly understand how any given food and drink will make my body feel: both in the immediate moment, and in the hours afterwards.
-This has been extremely helpful in helping to cut down sugar (because it doesn’t feel so sweet in reality!), and to make sure to add in those little foods which make everything good.
+This has been extremely helpful in helping to cut down sugar (because it doesn’t feel so sweet in reality!) and stop drinking alcohol, and to make sure to add in those little foods which make everything good.

 In my case those happy foods prove to be: dark leafy greens, chia seeds, tahini, raw garlic, legumes, brown rice, avocados, dark chocolate, and Fire Cider, among other hippie and vampire-repelling items.